NEED SOME HELP?

 premium wool for handspinners

-- Raising and finishing heritage-breed pastured feeder pigs
+- Finishing & marketing heritage-breed pastured feeder pigs

-- Finishing feeder steers on well-managed, rotationally grazed pasture
+- Finishing & marketing feeder steers on well-managed, rotationally grazed pasture

 - Managing pastures for optimal productivity and parasite control